weleh13/Fetch-contacts/README.md

 Codeigniter library for fetching contacts from Google, Yahoo and Live accounts.

-Our API directory now includes 3 fetch contacts APIs (Google, Yahoo, Live).
+This API directory includes 3 fetch contacts APIs (Google, Yahoo, Live).

 <h2>Installation and Usage</h2>
 Create new projects with your developer accounts.